-The Australian Office, which represents Australian interests in Taiwan, is seeking a suitable person to fill the following position in the Economic & Policy Section:
+The Australian Office, which represents Australian interests in Taiwan, is seeking a suitable person to fill the following position in the Consular & Administration Section:

 About the Australian Government’s Department of Foreign Affairs and Trade (DFAT)